natthawit-jan/olympics_paris_2024/readme.md

 The analysis is based on the following datasets:
 - **Athlete Data**: Contains information on Olympic athletes, including gender, date of birth, height, and nationality.
 - **NOC Data**: Provides mappings between National Olympic Committee (NOC) codes and their respective country names.
-- **Medal Data**: Retrieved from external sources specified in the configuration file, detailing the distribution of medals across countries.
+- **Medal Standings**: The current medal table, which includes the number of gold, silver, and bronze medals won by each country.

 ## Setup and Installation

-To run this analysis, follow these steps:
+To run this project, follow these steps:

 1. **Clone the repository**:
    ```bash